 Most likely, no. A federal law, the Fair Debt Collections Practices Act (FDCPA), limits the time of day and different ways that a debt collector can communicate with you.

-Under the FDCPA, a debt collector isn’t allowed to contact you at any “unusual time” or at a time that it knows (or should know) is inconvenient for you.
+Under the FDCPA, a debt collector isn’t allowed to contact you at any “unusual time” or at a time that it knows, or should know, is inconvenient for you.
 Unless you tell the collector otherwise, the FDCPA says that a collector should assume that it’s inconvenient to call you before 8:00 in the morning or after 9:00 at night, local time.
-(Learn more about what debt collectors can and can't do under the FDCPA.)

 The FDCPA also prohibits debt collectors from harassing you.
-If a debt collector calls you over and over, multiple times each day—or calls you intending to annoy, abuse, or harass you—then the collector is violating the FDCPA.
-(Learn what you can do if a debt collector violates the FDCPA.)
+If a debt collector contacts you over and over, multiple times each day—or calls you intending to annoy, abuse, or harass you—then the collector is most likely violating the FDCPA.

-If you send a cease and desist letter to a debt collector, the debt collector has to stop contacting you except to tell you that:
+If you send a cease and desist letter to a debt collector, that collector has to stop contacting you except to tell you that:

-(Be aware that it’s not always a good idea to tell a debt collector to stop contacting you.
-Learn when it might not make sense to tell a debt collector to stop contacting you.)
+Be aware that it’s not always a good idea to tell a debt collector to stop contacting you.

 If you’re receiving harassing calls from a debt collector, creditor, or debt buyer, consider talking to an attorney to find out what you should do in your particular circumstances.